jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 <https://images.slideplayer.com/19/5827227/slides/slide_3.jpg>)

-Programming languages are considered high-level because it is not close to the machine language.
+Programming languages are considered high-level because they are not close to the machine language.
 It is just like the computer and the programmer meets halfway.
 Of course, the programmer